jlevy/lft/lft.md

 ## The Metaphor of Linting

 > “When you make it harder to do the basic parts of an activity, the more advanced parts
-> become almost impossible...
-Tools don’t only make things easier: they allow us to
+> become almost impossible … Tools don’t only make things easier: they allow us to
-> augment ourselves to do things that were previously impossible...” —Doug
+> augment ourselves to do things that were previously impossible.”
-> Engelbart[^aug]
+> —Doug Engelbart[^aug]

 ### A Brief History of Linting and Type Checking